freeCodeCamp/how-to-contribute-to-open-source/CONTRIBUTING.md

 other people don't accidentally duplicate your effort.

-In a situation where somebody decides to fix an issue but doesn't follow up for a particular space in time, say 2-3 weeks, it's acceptable to still pick up the issue but make sure that you leave a comment.
+In a situation where somebody decides to fix an issue but doesn't follow up for a particular period of time, say 2-3 weeks, it's acceptable to still pick up the issue but make sure that you leave a comment.

 *Note*: Every open-source project has a **CONTRIBUTING.md** file, please make